Correspondence of boundary theories between internal and crystalline symmetry protected topological phases

-Furthermore, we delve into scenarios where the boundary systems are either in or near a critical state.
-To address this, we harness the description of the nonlinear sigma model for SPT phases which is a powerful framework for phases of matter in or near criticality.
+On the other hand, we delve into scenario where the boundaries are either in or near a critical state.
+For this purpose, we harness the description of the nonlinear sigma model for 3+1D or higher dimensional bosonic SPT phases, which is a powerful framework for phases of matter in or near criticality.
 In the pursuit of establishing direct correspondences in these (near) critical surface scenarios, we unveil an intriguing “hierarchy structure" of the $O(n)$ sigma model, which provide a unified understanding of the surface criticality correspondence discussed in this paper.
 This structure can be traced back to Haldane's derivation of the $O(3)$ nonlinear sigma model, originating from the study of spin-half systems on lattice sites.
-To the best of our knowledge, such a hierarchy structure of topological nonlinear sigma model are for the first time exposed.
+To the best of our knowledge, such a hierarchy structure of topological nonlinear sigma model are for the first-time exposure.
 In this paper, our illustrative cases primarily revolve around mirror symmetry and time-reversal symmetry, though we also explore rotational systems to offer a comprehensive understanding of the correspondence between crystalline and SPT phases.